evgenyneu/evgenii.com/app/blog/_posts/2014-08-03-localizing-text-in-swift.md

 The `comment` will be passed along with the text to translators.
 It is useful for describing the meaning of the text and/or the context it is used in.

+I really like that we still have our original text "Flat White" in the code file instead of using identifiers which can be less readable.

 ## Exporting project for translation

 Let's say we want to translate the text from English to Japanese.
 Choose `Editor` > `Export for Localization...` menu when project is selected in Project Navigator.
 The text will be exported to `en.xliff` file.